Skip Header

 You can also receive relief tax relief on any money that you pay into your pension yourself, but you may have to claim some or all of it from HM Revenue & Customs (HMRC).
 The way your tax relief is handled will depend on the type of pension you have, and whether you still work for the company whose plan it is:

 If you no longer work for the company that runs the plan, you may still be able to make one-off contributions to your pension.
-In this case, the way you receive tax relief may be different, but it is still important to know whether the plan used ‘net pay’ or ‘relief at source’.
+In this case, the way you receive tax relief may be different.

 If your plan provides relief at source, your salary will be taxed in the normal way and your pension contribution will come out of your ‘take home’ pay.
 We will automatically top up your pension contribution by 20% when we invest your monies.
 We’ll then claim 20% tax relief for you from HMRC.